rome/tools/CONTRIBUTING.md

 #### Changelog

-If the PR you're about to open is a bugfix/feature around Rome, you should add a new line to the `CHANGELOG.md`.
+If the PR you're about to open is a bugfix/feature around Rome, you can add a new line to the `CHANGELOG.md`, but it's not mandatory.

 At the top of the file you will see a `[Unreleased]` section.
 The headings divide the sections by "feature", make sure to add a new bullet point.